finom/rebloom/README.md

 Now the only way to access the root store is to use it at sub-store methods.

-If you need some root-level settings you can define another sub-store caled `App` or `Settings`.
+If you need some root-level properties you can define another sub-store caled `App` or `Settings`.

 ```ts
 // ./store/settings